 Mid-year population estimates and registered deaths in England & Wales, for each year from 1961 to 2014, were downloaded from the ONS website.
-[27] These data are presented for each age in single years up to 104 years, though mid year population estimates for ages 90 and above are produced using the Kannisto-Thatcher survival ratio method, and so subject to more model dependence than estimates at some younger ages.
+[27] These data are presented for each age in single years up to 104 years. , though mid year population estimates for ages 90 and above are produced using the Kannisto-Thatcher survival ratio method, and so subject to more model dependence than estimates at some younger ages.
 [28] However it is also known that migration propensities are low at these older ages (and highest in early adulthood), and without high levels of migration amongst nonogenerians and centenarians population sizes can likely be reasonably inferred given registered deaths at different ages.
 [29]

 Mid-year population estimates and registered deaths for 2015 were released on 23 June 2016 for England & Wales.
 These are disaggregated by age in single years up to the age of 89 years rather than 104 years.
 [14]